Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

   FSO (Fullscreen Optimizations) runs Fullscreen Exclusive games in a "highly optimized" borderless window.
 Which allows for faster alt-tabbing.
   All you need to know is that Fullscreen Exclusive > borderless window, so it's highly recommended to keep it disabled.

-- HDD
+- HDD & SSD
   Default: Disabled
-  Enables features that improve hard disk performance, like prefetching and font caching.
+  Enables features that improve hard disk performance, like prefetching, font caching and search indexing..
+  Disables features that decrease SSD performance or is not needed at all, like prefetching and search indexing.

 - Notifications
   Default: Disabled